tarasmatsyk/tarasmatsyk.com/content/about.md

 First of all, because I can and because building software is fun (sorry Medium, you will be always my second love).
 The next reason is because I have big plans and want people to be able to track it from the very begging.
 I am fine if I fail, what I am not fine with is if it is not going to be fun.
-That's two reasons this blog exists and an author will be super happy if you find it fun or usefull.
+That are two reasons why this blog exists and an author will be super happy if you find it fun or usefull.

 ### Where can I find more about you?
 Well, it's pretty easy, pick any icon in the header (on the left on desktops and top on the mobile devices)